Deploy Bastion using Azure CLI

 4. Use az network bastion create to create a new Azure Bastion resource for your virtual network.
 It takes about 10 minutes for the Bastion resource to create and deploy.

 The following example deploys Bastion using the Basic SKU tier.
+You can also deploy using other SKUs.
 The SKU determines the features that your Bastion deployment supports.
-You can also deploy using the Standard SKU.
 If you don't specify a SKU in your command, the SKU defaults to Standard.
 For more information, see Bastion SKUs.

 az network bastion create --name VNet1-bastion --public-ip-address VNet1-ip --resource-group TestRG1 --vnet-name VNet1 --location chinaeast2 --sku Basic